These are the Tropes that crawl up to us with a smile!

 "The Reason You Suck" Speech: Mahiro gives a couple to Nyarko, largely because of her antics and tendency to go overboard in various situations.
 His Brutal Honesty in episode 7 of the 2012 series probably qualifies.

-In episode 6 of the second anime, Yoriko gives a less-insulting version to Luhy when she explains why the Xoth-731 console is doomed to failure.
+In episode 6, Yoriko gives a less-insulting version to Luhy when she explains why the Xoth-731 console is doomed to failure.
 It's even funnier once you notice she's making very cogent points about the real-world game industry.

 The Theme Park Version: In the Trapped in TV Land episode, Mahiro finds himself experiencing only the events one would encounter in a Dating Sim (like Christmas and Valentine's), causing him to "leap" randomly.
 It's never addressed if this holds true for the other people trapped in the game, but the fact that Nyarko apparently had the time to knit Mahiro a scarf for Christmas implies they didn't.